Which place is cheaper, Providence or Columbia?

 Both Providence and Columbia during the winter are popular places to visit.

 Be prepared for some very cold days in Providence.
 Columbia is much warmer than Providence in the winter.
-The temperature in Columbia is usually 45°F (7°C) in January, and Providence stays around 28°F (-2°C).
+The daily temperature in Columbia averages around 45°F (7°C) in January, and Providence fluctuates around 28°F (-2°C).

 In the winter, Columbia often gets around the same amount of sunshine as Providence.
 Columbia gets 171 hours of sunny skies this time of year, while Providence receives 170 hours of full sun.